PoCInnovation/Workshops/p2p/3.foundry/README.md

 ## Conclusion

 Well done!
 You've accomplished a lot with Foundry, and there is so much more to discover.
-Refer to the [official documentation](https://book.getfoundry.sh/) to deep-dive into it.
+Refer to the [official documentation](https://book.getfoundry.sh/) to deep-dive into it :fire:

 Hope you enjoyed the workshop!